biosustain/AutoFlow-HTC/README.md

 It is important that the headers of every column must be written as it can be seen in the table.
 Concerning the Sample_ID, the bioshaker must appear at the beggining of the string.

-### Estimation required input
+### OD interpolation required input

-To compute the estimations the user must provide a tsv file with the following format :
+To compute the estimations the user must provide a tsv file named as ``od_measurements.tsv`` with the following format :

 | Sample_ID           | Time | Regression_used |
 |---------------------|------|-----------------|